ClickHouse/ClickHouse/docs/en/development/build.md

 ### Install GCC 10 {#install-gcc-10}

-We recommend building ClickHouse with clang-11, GCC-10 also supported, but it produces less optimal code.
+We recommend building ClickHouse with clang-11, GCC-10 also supported, but it is not used for production builds.

 If you want to use GCC-10 there are several ways to install it.